 Are you interested in tools to make performance reviews successful in your organisation?
-Performance management systems consist of the activities of improving employee performance, and therefore, organizational performance.
+Performance management systems consist of the activities of improving employee performance, and therefore, organisational performance.
 Consequently, performance management is conducted at the organisational level and the individual level.
-These 6 tips will help you make employee performance reviews positive and motivational.
+These 6 tips will help you conducting an effective employee performance reviews.

 1. Preparation Is Key

-Do not underestimate the impact of the performance review.
+Do not underestimate the impact of the employee performance review.
 The employee has waited at least six months for this meeting.
-He wants a thorough report on his performance.
+They want a thorough report on their performance.
 Be clear, well prepared and provide time for the employee to clarify his feedback and ambitions.

 2. Do Not Postpone the Employee Performance Reviews